stevekrouse/cycle/README.md

 * todos that can be edited on double click
    * figure out how to make inputText's in a list for todo items be in their own scopes with their own set
+   * NOW IS A GOOD TIME TO REFACTOR TO COMPILED INSTEAD OF INTERPRETED

 * save todos to localstorage
    * localstorage set, get